microsoft/industry/telco/solutions/observability/userGuide/readme.md

   - Route filter (to only receive prefixes of the Azure storage services and regions you want instead of all Azure prefixes)
   ![ExpressRoute_MSFTPeering_RouteFilter](../images/afo-observability-ri-msft-routefilter.png)
 7. Once you have selected the auxiliary services to deploy, click on **Next**
-8. On the **Review + create** tab review the services to be deployed and their configuration, and click on **Create**.
+8. On the **Review + create** tab, after ensuring that the validation is successful and after reviewing the services to be deployed, click on **Create**.
 This will initiate the deployment and configuration of your observability landing zone.
 ![ExpressRoute_MSFTPeering_Create](../images/afo-observability-ri-msft-create.png)

+Depending on the options you select the deployment experience will take some time to create and configured your desired resources.
+Once the deployment experience is complete, you can review your observability landing zone in the Azure portal simply by selecting your subscription an browsing through the resources deployed.

 ### ExpressRoute with Private Peering